HubSpot/Singularity/Docs/Singularity_Local_Setup_For_Developmnet.md

 ## Install Singularity with Vagrant
-Follow the instructions to create a virtual machine that runs Singularity on top of a Mesos cluster.
-All Mesos components (Mesos master and slave), all Singularity components (Singularity master, Singularity Executor, Singularity UI, S3Archiver, etc.) as well as their dependencies (Zookeper, MySQL) will run in the same virtual machine.
+Follow the instructions to create a virtual machine that runs all Singularity dependencies to ease development and prevent littering your local environment with executables and configuration files.
+All Mesos components (Mesos master and slave) and all Singularity dependencies (zookeeper and mysql) will be automatically installed and started inside the VM.

-This setup is only meant for testing purposes; to give you the possibility to quickly take a look and experiment with the available tools, UIs and APIs.
+This setup is only meant for developing purposes.
+In a production environment you will need to run each component in a different host and run multiple instances for certain components for high availability.

 The setup steps have been tested on mac computers running MAC OS X 10.9.x but they should as well work on any recent Linux distribution.